Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 3. Listen to the hearing aid using a stetoclip with an attenuator.

-4. Attach the radio aid.
+4. Attach the assistive listening device.

 5. Give the transmitter to another person or place by a sound source.